OIRL/Speckle-Hybrid-median-mean/index.md

 ## Hybrid Median-mean method to reduce speckle noise
 ### Fast and powerful denoising strategy for reducing the speckle noise.

-We present a single-shot computational method based on the use of a hybrid median-mean approach for reducing the spckle noise.
-The implementation allow for reconstructed amplitude and phase images trought the combination of the mean for several median filter of different neighborhoods around each pixel on the input image (e.g., different kernel sizes).
-Because, for each median filter, images with varying positions of speckle are generated, the average of the median-filtered images, taken between two consecutive kernel sizes, results in a final image with low speckle contrast in which the reduction in the spatial resolution introduced by the median filter has been addressed (e.g., no blurring).
-The proposed method has been evaluated in different experimental images in digital holography and digital holographic microscopy.
+We present a single-shot computational method based on the use of a hybrid median-mean approach for reducing the speckle noise.
+The proposed method can be applied to both amplitude and phase reconstructed images.
+This method is based on the combination of multiple median-filtered images with different kernel sizes.
+Because, for each median-filtered image the speckle position changes, the average of these median-filtered images results in a final image with low speckle contrast and no resolution decrease (e.g., no blurring effect introduced by the median filter).
+The proposed method has been evaluated experimentally in digital holography and digital holographic microscopy.

 <p align="center">
 <img src="Images/die.png" alt="hi" class="inline" width="528" height="300"/>